equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 can benefit from [Bounded Contexts](https://martinfowler.com/bliki/BoundedContext.html) while still keep Rails conventions and best practices.

 > This will be really pragmatic solution.
-I'll enlist other Rails Bounded Context
+I'll enlist and compare other Rails Bounded Context
 > solutions at the bottom of the article.

 As this topic is quite extensive article is separated in following
 sections:

-1. Bounded Contexts theory
+1. Bounded Contexts general theory
-2. Theory around this solution
+2. Bounded contexts via interface objects (theory around my solution)
-3. Example code
+3. Example Rails code
+4. Summary
-4. Comparison of other ways how to do Bounded Contexts in Rails
+5. Comparison of other ways how to do Bounded Contexts in Rails

+If something too long to read please just skip to section you are interested in.

-## Bounded Contexts theory
+## Bounded Contexts general theory

 The point of [Bounded Contexts](https://martinfowler.com/bliki/BoundedContext.html) is to organize the code inside **business boundaries**.